maheshsabnis/Net5TrainingDXC/readme.md

  DeptName= %DeptName% OR Locaiton=%Location%

  The method should return the Employees Details Along with their Department Details based on the Seacrh Condition

+ 2. Create a Custom Middleware that will be used to perform following Monitoring Operations on the WEB Method
+	- It should log each request in the Database as
+		- Requested Controller / Action method
+	- It shoould handle the Exception and log the exception into the database (use Database -First Approach) as
+		- ExceptionId (Auto Generate)
+		- Error Message
+		- Error Code (Set it in the code)